telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/map.md

 ### markerActivate

-Fired when a marker has been displayed.
+Fired when a marker has been displayed and has a DOM element assigned.

 #### Event Data